RedShock2/snake-2.0/README.md

 # Snake 2.0

 This repository contains a small Pygame implementation of the classic Snake game.
-The game supports both solo and two-player modes with a simple retro look made entirely with basic rectangles.
-No external sprites are required.
+It now features a retro **neon** look built entirely with rectangles—no external sprites needed.
+The game supports both solo and two-player modes and shows player scores onscreen.

 ## Requirements
 * Python 3.11+